MarkPearlCoZa/JuniorDevUGOrganisersGuide/readme.md

-# This is the default new book content
+# This is the LeanPub format for the JuniorDev UG Organisers Guidebook

-Please note that the manuscript folder is actually something which needs to live in your repository.
+#

-So, you **paste the manuscript folder itself** into your repository, not just the contents of the manuscript folder.
+# Explore the sub folders to get the book, for a hard copy go to https://leanpub.com/juniordev-auckland-usergroup-organisers-guidebook